snowbright/Final-Capstone/README.md

 * R-squared: 0.14
 * RMSE: $78K

-## Part II: Use only job title to predict salary for zip code 112xx
+## Part 2.
+Use only job title to predict salary for zip code 112xx

 ### Semantic Analysis
 * NLP job title